nolan-odonnell/CPSC449-Project-2/README.md

 1. Python source code:

    game.py
    user.py
+   leaderboard.py

 2. Procfile:

-   Procfile contains 2 microservices game and user that have no coupling
+   Procfile contains 2 microservices game and user that have no coupling.
+The procfile also contains the primary, secondary, and secondary2 litefs configs

 3. Initialization and population scripts for the databases: